 No specific prerequisites required.

 2. Objectives (expected learning outcomes)

-Knowledge of the principal analytical schemes in cultural sociology and ability to apply them.
+Knowledge of the principal analytical schemes and paradigms in cultural sociology and ability to apply them.
 Insight into the mechanisms of cultural change

 3. Course content

 The course consists of three parts.
 Part I reflects upon the concept of culture in sociological discourse and on its broader use withinin society.
 It also introduces the student into some main tenets of cultural sociology.
 Part II gives an overview of the main paradigms and approaches in cultural sociology.
 By reflecting on some seminal contributions to cultural sociology (and cultural studies more in general) it considers successively: Durkheimian functionalist, interpretative, structuralist and Neo-Marxist approaches to the study of culture.
 Part III of the course discusses selected themes from current cultural sociology and provides some examples of cultural developments in a number of areas of society: culture and social inequality, race and ethnicity, religion, modernity/modernism, digital culture.

 Direct contact: LecturesSeminars (possible question and answer sessions)

 Personal work: Assignments - individualAssignments - in groupPaper - individual